 For information on authenticating U.S. documents for use in either Hong Kong or Macau, please contact the State Department’s Office of Authentication.
 That website also maintains information on other members to this Hague Convention and their designated Central Authorities.

-For information on authenticating documents in Macau for use in the United States, please contact the Chief Executive of the Secretary for Administration and Justice or the Director of Justice Affairs, Department of the Macau Special Administrative Region.
+For information on authenticating Macau documents for use in the United States, please contact the Chief Executive of the Secretary for Administration and Justice or the Director of Justice Affairs, Department of the Macau Special Administrative Region.